SyncfusionExamples/getting-started-with-the-angular-signature-pad-component/README.md

 To do so, open the command prompt and run the below commands one after the other.

-git clone dialog-example
+git clone angular-example

-cd dialog-example
+cd angular-example

 # Installing